ibexa/documentation-user/docs/commerce/shipping_management/work_with_shipping_methods.md

 !!! note "Shipping methods for existing orders"

-    You cannot delete a shipping method if it is active or if it is used by open orders.
+    You cannot delete a shipping method if it's active or if it's used by open orders.
     You must first deactivate the method that you want to delete by toggling the **Availability** switch off.

 ## Filter shipping methods